-Delegation of powers 77.
-The Minister may authorise any person to exercise the powers or perform and duties of Minister.
-The duties or functions of the Minister under this Act, in which case the powers, duties or functions are deemed to have been exercised or performed by the Minister.
+77. The Minister may authorise any person to exercise the powers or perform the duties or functions of the Minister under this Act, in which case the powers, duties or functions are deemed to have been exercised or performed by the Minister.

 Regulations.

 78. The Minister may make regulations for maintaining an efficient system for the custody, education and rehabilitation of juveniles.